 Goulet Bluff- Shark Bay

 For a real beach side experience, Goulet Bluff is a must!
 The beach is made from tiny seashells which makes the drive onto the beach easy for any caravan.
 We have a touring van and managed with ease.
-The road in however is corrugated and doesn’t get graded as often as we would like.
+The road in however is corrugated and doesn’t get graded as often as we all would like it to be.

 This is true blue beach side living!!